 - Baccalaureate students who have completed their junior year, graduates of a bachelor’s degree program, and master’s degree students.

-- Applicants must meet the course work criteria for certification as determined by the Child Life Council, including a course taught by a Certified Child Life Specialist.
+- Completion of coursework required for certification as determined by the Child Life Council, including a course taught by a Certified Child Life Specialist.
 In addition, submission of the Child Life Council's Course Work Review is required.
-Please refer to the Child Life Professional Certification Candidate Manual .
+Please refer to the Child Life Professional Certification Candidate Manual for additional information.

 - Minimum GPA of 3.0.
 Applicants with extenuating circumstances who do not meet the minimum GPA requirement must submit a separate, detailed explanation with their application materials in order to be considered.

 - Completion of a 50 hour Child Life Practicum.
-In addition, candidates must have a combined total of 100 hours of volunteer, fieldwork, or practicum experience under the supervision of a certified child life specialist.
+In addition, candidates must have a combined total of 100 hours of volunteer, fieldwork, or practicum experience under the supervision of a Certified Child Life Specialist.

 - Knowledge of psychosocial issues related to illness and hospitalization.